Lessons from the microbes within us; developing next generation immunotherapeutics

 This workshop will bring together different perspectives from experts in Immunology, Microbiology and Cancer Biology (and mixtures thereof!).
 We will explore what lessons we can draw from host responses to a range of microbes as well as tumour-intrinsic innate signalling and delve into use of microbial therapies in other clinical settings.

-We will be inviting abstract submission, particularly from ECR’s, to contribute to our exciting line up of speakers.
+We will be inviting abstract submissions, particularly from ECR’s, to contribute to our exciting line up of speakers.

 |Speakers|